ivan-borovets/Certified-Self-Study/README.md

 ## SQL
 - <details>
     <summary>★★★★★ <a href="Certificates/30%20SQL/SQL%20for%20everyone.pdf">SQL for everyone</a> by I. Kim, 11 hrs</summary>
     A short and particular course on SQL (MSSQL) - the best I've seen.
 Training takes place on an actual database using Azure Data Studio.
 Taught by a strong practitioner: nothing extra (for a data analyst) in theory, the tasks resemble real work.
-Syntax elements to learn: WHERE, LIKE, AND, OR, ORDER BY, COUNT, MIN, MAX, AVG, AS, GROUP BY, HAVING, INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN, UNION (ALL), Subqueries, CASE , Popular functions to work with the strings.
+Syntax elements to learn: WHERE, LIKE, AND, OR, ORDER BY, COUNT, MIN, MAX, AVG, AS, GROUP BY, HAVING, INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN, UNION (ALL), subqueries, CASE, popular functions to work with the strings.
 Self-test tasks are given both after each lesson on the topic of this lesson and at the end of the course.
 </details>

 ## System administration